 Contrary to popular belief, evaporative coolers are one of the most energy efficient options on the market.
 These cooling tools only have two working parts: a water pump and a fan.
 To operate, the pump lifts the water to a cooling pad.
 Then the fan blows hot air though the pad, which causes the water to evaporate, which results in a cooling effect.
 As the hot air evaporates the water that is present in the pad, the temperature drops significantly and the fan circulates that cool air through your home.

 Evaporation is a very natural process, so an evaporative cooler actually utilizes only the energy needed to run the fan and the water pump.
-This requires much less energy than a traditional air conditioning unit.
+This requires much less energy than a compared to air conditioners.
 On average, a standard air conditioning unit will require 900 watts of electricity per hour, while large evaporative coolers in Phoenix, AZ only use about 200 watts per hour.

 Evaporative coolers are expensive to run